tokoko/SparkFlightSql/README.md

 # SparkFlightSql

 ### Goals
-The goal of the project is to offer **SparkThriftServer** alternative based on Arrow flight SQL protocol.
+The goal of the project is to offer a **SparkThriftServer** alternative based on Arrow flight SQL protocol.
 SparkThriftServer has a number of limitations, mainly that it's a centralized server that needs to pass all query results to the client through a single Spark Driver process.
 **SparkFlightSql** aims to offer a distributed alternative where multiple servers will share the workload.